HectorVilas/untitled-roguelike-game/README.md

 ## update 7
 I created a new branch, rewrote the code, modified the tile properties and now the game shows the tiles from the tileset, a single image.

 But I had a problem: Firefox will leave some visible lines between the tiles depending on the scale, even the tiles will have some "bleeding" from the neighbor tile.
 Opera doesn't have this problem.
 As I prefer Firefox for personal use, and to have multiple browser compatibility, I've been looking for a solution, experimenting, but without success.
 I decided to make the board pixel perfect, instead of using dynamic and percentage values, and now it works like a charm.
-To compensame for any other resolutions, I added two functions to change the pixel size and board scale:
+To compensate for any other resolutions, I added two functions to change the pixel size and board scale:

 ![](READMEmd/progress010.gif)